 After your visit to Kano, you should definitely tour the rest of the country.
 There are a few cities you have to visit to get a well-rounded experience of Nigeria's dynamic culture.

 The federal capital territory of Nigeria, Abuja is home to the Nigerian presidential villa.
 Major tourist centres include Millennium Park, Gurara Waterfalls and Wonderland Amusement Park

 This is one of the most popular cities in the Southern region of Nigeria.
 The city is popularly known for its peculiar brand of Pidgin English.
 Tourist attractions here include the Abraka Golf Course, Nana Living History Museum and the Warri Township Stadium.

-Port Harcourt is one of the most tourist beautiful cities in Nigeria and a tourist destination for many people.
+One of the most tourist beautiful cities in Nigeria and a tourist destination for many people.
 Port Harcourt is home to various traditional meals and snacks especially the popular bole.
-Port Harcourt is ideal for fun seekers and business travellers alike.
+Ideal for fun seekers and business travellers alike.